-Aditest AS1 is the instrument of choice to easily & quickly determine the antioxidant levels within lubricants.
-By using linear sweep voltammetry techniques the Aditest AS1 provides richer results than RPVOT (Rotating Pressure Vessel Oxidation Test) and is more cost effective than IR spectroscopy.
-Aditest AS1 produces results according to the international standard test methods ASTM D6971, D6810, D7590, and D7527.
+Aditest AP is the instrument of choice to easily & quickly determine the antioxidant levels within lubricants.
+By using linear sweep voltammetry techniques the Aditest AP provides richer results than RPVOT (Rotating Pressure Vessel Oxidation Test) and is more cost effective than IR spectroscopy.
+Aditest AP produces results according to the international standard test methods ASTM D6971, D6810, D7590, and D7527 and enables for determination of antioxidants based on aromatic amines, phenols and zinc dialkyldithiophosphates.

 The oils used in industrial equipment such as turbines, hydraulics, compressors are designed for long term lubrication, but over-extending the lubricant to the point where degradation occurs will lead to equipment damage.